kirru2198/Jenkins/jenkins_Hands-on.md

 First, we have created 3 instances: Master (Green terminal), Slave-1 (Orange Terminal) and Slave-2 (Blue Terminal) on EC2 Server.
 And then we have installed Jenkins on the Master Machine.
 Now Let us set up the Jenkins Master-Slave Cluster.

 ---
-Sure!
-Below is the modified version of your Jenkins setup with relevant commands and expected outputs:

----

 ## Hands-On: Jenkins